 Part of our early retirement plan involves investing heavily for the future.
 The rest requires us to keep our expenses as low as they can go now.
 It will be a lot easier for us to retire without a mortgage, especially if we spend the next decade or so saving the money we would've spent on a monthly mortgage.

 4. We're making the most of other investments already

 Speaking of investing, I don’t think it would make sense to prepay our 3.75% APR mortgage if we weren’t investing heavily for the future.
 Because we’re self-employed, we have Solo 401(k) plans that let us save $18,500 in 2018, plus 20% of our profits for a total of $55,000 each in 2018.

 We also have a few rental properties and plans to buy at least two more once we save up more cash after our house is paid off.
 Either way, I see having our mortgage paid off as a supplement to our investing strategy, not a strategy in itself.

 5. We want a life with less stress & more freedom

 We want a simpler way of living.
 Without a mortgage payment, our main monthly financial obligation suddenly becomes a thing of the past.
 From then on, we’ll only be responsible for taxes, homeowners insurance and upkeep, along with bills like groceries, health care and dental.

-With few bills to worry about, we won't have as much stress about making sure we're making as much to cover bills.
+With few bills to worry about, we won't have as much stress about making sure we're making enough to cover bills.
 Instead of worrying over money, we can relish our time with our kids, take more vacations and spend our time doing whatever we want.

-In my mind, being entirely debt-free is the ultimate luxury - a freedom I always yearned for but wasn’t sure I could achieve.
+In my mind, being debt-free is the ultimate luxury; a freedom I always yearned for but wasn’t sure I could achieve.
 But now that our goals are within reach, we can stop focusing on the journey and finally enjoy the debt-free lifestyle we’ve built.